Keller scores twice, 1st-place Coyotes beat Blackhawks 5-2 - WHIZ News

 Vinnie Hinostroza, playing against his former team, assisted on all three of Arizona’s first-period goals to match his career high for points in a game.
 He became the first Coyotes player in more than a year to have three assists in a single period.

+“We limited their chances for the most part,” Hinostroza said.
+“It’s always nice to do that against your old team.”

 Michael Grabner and ex-Blackhawk Nick Schmaltz each added a goal for the Coyotes.
-Christian Dvorak had two assists and Brad Richardson scored his first goal of the season to go with an assist during Arizona’s fourth victory in six games.
+Christian Dvorak had two assists and Keller tied a franchise record with 12 shots on goal during Arizona’s fourth victory in six games.

 Jonathan Toews and Dylan Strome, the Coyotes’ top draft pick in 2015, scored for the Blackhawks, who lost their third straight.